 This thick rosa "foam" (mousse) is a trademark of 2000-vintage's outstanding quality

-Vintage 2000 has from the very start been proclaimed as one of the best vintages of modern times.
-In spring 2003, I've had many opportunities to find out, if we have a true dream vintage in our hands.
+Vintage 2000 has, from the very start, been proclaimed one of the best vintages of modern times.
+In spring 2003, I had many opportunities to discover if we had a true dream vintage in our hands.

-While the sorting table was rolling, I observed, that there were few leaves, stalks and weeds among the grapes.
-That's why sorting out grapes went so easy and quick.
-It must be one of the hallmarks of 2000 vintage because normally even the great vintages require a lot of work at the sorting table.
+While the sorting table was rolling, I observed a few leaves, stalks, and weeds among the grapes.
+That's why sorting out grapes went so easily and quickly.
+It must be one of the hallmarks of the 2000 vintage because, usually, even the great vintages require a lot of work at the sorting table.

-2000 vintage is classic, extravagant and extremely long-lived Bordeaux with dark, extremely dense wines, which have an enormous concentration of fruit, length and superbly concentrated tannin.
-The tannin is not allowed to dominate, because it's well wrapped up by fruit.
+2000 vintage is classic, extravagant, and extremely long-lived Bordeaux with dark, extremely dense wines with an enormous concentration of fruit, length, and superbly concentrated tannin.
+The tannin wasn't dominant because it's well wrapped up by fruit.
 A scent of sub-maturity is only present in a few wines.
-One of this vintage's trademarks is an intense and deep aroma of dark berries, like blueberries, blackberries and black cherries.
+One of this vintage's trademarks is an intense aroma of dark berries, like blueberries, blackberries, and black cherries.

-All red grape varieties reached perfect maturity, including Bordeaux' most capricious and unruly grape variety, Petit Verdot.
+All red grape varieties reached perfect maturity, including Bordeaux's most capricious and unruly grape variety, Petit Verdot.
 Petit Verdot gives the much-needed contribution of backbone and power to the wines.

-Also, the grapes for whites, like Sauvignon Blanc, Sémillon and Muscadelle, did ripe perfectly and produced tremendously fine dry white wines.
-Sweet white wines turned unfortunately to be a few lights, elegant and charming wines, which were based 100% on September pickings.
-Beginning on the 11th October, it rained heavily in Bordeaux and it continued until the end of the year.
+Also, the grapes for whites, like Sauvignon Blanc, Sémillon, and Muscadelle, riped perfectly and produced fine dry white wines.
+Sweet white wines turned, unfortunately, to be a few examples of light, elegant, and charming wines, which were based 100% on September pickings.
+Beginning on the 11th of October, it rained heavily in Bordeaux and continued until the end of the year.

-This year's biggest tasting of Bordeaux wines in fantastic vintage 2000 was arranged by Philipson Wine in Copenhagen at the end of April 2003.
-And it turned to be an excellent one.
+This year's most extensive tasting of Bordeaux wines in fantastic vintage 2000 was arranged by Philipson Wine in Copenhagen at the end of April 2003.
+And it turned out to be an excellent one.
 Here are the tasted wines, one by one:

-Château Lynch Moussas is on way up in terms of quality.
-It was a delightful and pleasant wine with well-integrated fruit and tannin.
-Started a bit rustic and edgy, but this disappeared very quickly.
+Château Lynch Moussas is on its way up in terms of quality.
+It was a delightful wine with well-integrated fruit and tannin.
+It started a bit rustic and edgy, but this disappeared very quickly.
 This wine will surely get better after some time.
 90p.

-Château Grand Puy Ducasse and Château Talbot lacked maybe some more power in their guns, but they compensated for this just fine, with sweet ripe fruit everywhere, and elegance and finesse.
+Château Grand Puy Ducasse and Château Talbot lacked more power in their guns, but they compensated for this fine with sweet ripe fruit everywhere and elegance and finesse.
 89-90p.